boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/map.md

 ![Value](/static/assets/visualizing-data/visualization-widgets/images/map/bubblemap-value.png)

-You can use the `Filter` to filter the data.
+You can use the `filter` to filter the data.
 For more details, refer to this [filter](/visualizing-data/working-with-widgets/configuring-widget-filters/).

 ![Filter for Bubblemap](/static/assets/visualizing-data/visualization-widgets/images/map/filter-data.png)